DSC-SIST/Discord-Bot/.github/ISSUE_TEMPLATE/custom.md

----
-name: Custom issue template
+Name: Custom issues

-about: Describe this issue template's purpose here.
+about: Describe the issue you want to discuss
-title: ''
+title:
 labels: ''
 assignees: ''

----